tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/mysql_instance.html.markdown

   * `master_instance_id` - Indicates the master instance ID of recovery instances.
   * `memory_size` - Memory size (in MB).
   * `mysql_id` - Instance ID, such as cdb-c1nl9rpv.
 It is identical to the instance ID displayed in the database console page.
   * `pay_type` - Pay type of instance, 0: prepay, 1: postpay.
-Now only supported postpay.
+NOTES: Only prepay is supported.
   * `project_id` - Project ID to which the current instance belongs.
   * `ro_instance_ids` - ID list of read-only type associated with the current instance.
   * `slave_sync_mode` - Data replication mode.
 0 - Async replication; 1 - Semisync replication; 2 - Strongsync replication.